adjust/unity_sdk/README.md

 ![][adjust_editor]

-You have the possibility to set up following options on the Adjust prefab:
+You have the possibility to set up the following options on the Adjust prefab:

 * [Start Manually](#start-manually)
 * [Event Buffering](#event-buffering)